jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (a) 1 workforce development council by all qualifying members of the industry that is covered by that council; or (b) 1 workforce development council by all qualifying members of a specific industry that is within the range of industries covered by that council; or
   (c) more than 1 workforce development council, jointly, by all qualifying members of an industry that is covered by those councils.
-(4) A levy order is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

-### 383 Orders are confirmable instruments
-(1) The explanatory note of a levy order made under section 382 must indicate that— (a) it is a confirmable instrument under section 47B of the Legislation Act 2012; and (b) it is revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.
+(4) A levy order under this section—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) must be confirmed by an Act (see subpart 3 of Part 5 of the Legislation Act 2019).

+### 383 Minister must indicate whether orders to continue in force
-(2) The Minister on whose recommendation a levy order was made must, by notice published in the Gazette at least 6 months before the time at which the order may be revoked under section 47C(1)﻿(a) or (b) of the Legislation Act 2012, indicate the Minister’s intentions with regard to its continuing in force unless the levy order is sooner—
+(1) The Minister on whose recommendation a levy order is made must indicate the Minister’s intentions with regard to the levy order continuing in force by publishing a notice in the Gazette at least 6 months before the deadline that applies under subpart 3 of Part 5 of the Legislation Act 2019 (the 6-month date).
-  (a) revoked; or
-  (b) disallowed under Part 3 of the Legislation Act 2012; or (c) confirmed by an Act of Parliament.
+(2) However, this section does not apply if the levy order has already been revoked, disallowed under subpart 2 of Part 5 of the Legislation Act 2019, or confirmed by an Act before the 6-month date.

 ### 384 Restrictions on making of levy orders
 (1) The Minister may not recommend the making of a levy order under section 382 unless satisfied on reasonable grounds that—